s-h-a-d-o-w/alfc/README.md

 is recommended to reboot your machine to ensure that control is handed back to either BIOS or Gigabyte's Control Center.

+## Troubleshooting

+On Windows, there is a `service.log` file in the alfc root directory that might contain useful information.

 ### Getting rid of Gigabyte Control Center

 If that is something you're interested in, you need to do this: